Code-Institute-Submissions/Upon-Wonder/README.md

 * Get information about uppcoming tour dates.
 * Get access to view high quality images and videos of the band.
 * Be able to send a message to the band.
+* Overall get a good and satisfied feeling when navigating around the site.

 ### Design Process
 1. When I had decided about making a website for a band I started of by searching the internet for inspiration.
 I